function-store/TD_ParHoverMIDI_VSN1/README.md

 4. In the Editor at the Package Manager panel, either Approve the package at the top of the list if possible or use the `+ Add external package` button to add the **root** path of the package (for example, `C:\Users\...\TD_ParHoverMIDI_VSN1`)

 **Import the VSN1 Configuration:**
-1. In the Grid Editor cloud search for `TouchDesigner Par Hover Control` and import it on your **VSN1** device.
+1. On your VSN1 device, import `TouchDesigner Par Hover Control` from the Grid Editor Link `grid-editor://?config-link=xRPvAgRRc1AobWO2HtYM` (paste it into your browser or look for it in the **Grid Cloud**)
 2. Keep Grid Editor open at all times when using VSN1 (exclusive access to port `9642` required)

 ### TouchDesigner